-Liz VelezJoshua WilliamsLiz Velez, DirectorJoshua Williams, Coordinatorevelez@ben.edujwilliams15@ben.edu(630) 829-6496(630) 829-6603
+Liz Velez Liz Velez, Director evelez@ben.edu (630) 829-6496 Joshua Williams Joshua Williams, Coordinator jwilliams15@ben.edu (630) 829-6603

 3.1.2 Residence Life Statement

 The Residence Life staff is dedicated to and responsible for fostering a living environment that seeks to promote and support the University's Missions, priorities, and values.
 The residential community serves to embody the Benedictine hallmarks and traditions.